CortexFoundation/tech-doc/model-writing-tutorial.md

 python3 tests/mrt/train_mnist.py
 ```

-This Python program does two things (1) train a handwritten digit model using MXNet.
-(2) prepare your dataset (MNIST in this case) for the MRT, which needs to see your dataset in order to get an idea of the range of activation values - only then can it know how to quantize your model for optimal performance.
+This Python program will train a handwritten digit model using MXNet.
 It will take a few minutes to run.
 Upon completion, the trained model is stored under `~/mrt_model` (assuming you're `cvm-runtime` folder is under the root directory.
-If not, your model should be under `../mrt_models`).
+If not, your model should be under `../mrt_model`).

-**Very Important Note:**
-If you're training a custom model with your custom dataset, keep in mind that you must alter the source code to allow MRT to read your dataset properly.
-We're working on a more friendly interface regarding this.
-Meanwhile, feel free to directly alter the source code yourself for workarounds.

 # Stage III: Quantize Your Model